 Beat the eggs and add the milk and sugar.
-Sift the flour, baking powder, and salt together.
-Add about 3 cups flour into the egg mixture and beat until the batter is smooth and lump free and thin enough to pour freely through a kitchen funnel.
+Sift half the flour, baking powder, and salt together.
+Add flour mixture into the egg mixture and beat until the batter is smooth and lump free and thin enough to pour freely through a kitchen funnel.
 Add only enough remaining flour as needed to reach the right pouring consistency.

 Heat cooking oil to 375°F and using a kitchen funnel, slowly pour the batter into the hot oil while holding your finger over the bottom of the funnel to control the flow.

-Keep moving the funnel to create swirls and circular shapes with the stream of batter flowing into the hot oil.
+Keep moving the funnel to create swirls, spirals, and circular shapes with the stream of batter flowing into the hot oil.

-Once the funnel cakes are fried a golden brown, carefully remove them from the hot oil with tongs or a metal sieve, drain on a wire rack, and generously sprinkle with confectioner's sugar.
-Serve while still warm.
+Once the funnel cakes are fried a golden brown, carefully remove them from the hot oil with tongs or a metal sieve, drain on a wire rack, and generously sprinkle with confectioners' sugar.
+Serve while still quite warm.